Coming from pixi#

 conda task run test

-workspace definitions and task definitions alike.
+workspace and task definitions.

 Command mapping#